jhopia/referralbee/README.md

 # Referralbee

+## Scale the Power of Word-of-Mouth

+Referrals are your best channel for dynamic business growth – lowest CPA, highest LTV.
+Leverage the power of word-of-mouth referrals to scale your business and watch what happens.
+Friendbuy’s refer-a-friend programs offer unsurpassed ROI, expanding your reach and transforming customers into loyal and engaged brand advocates.

 ## Your Friends care.
 - 92% - Word of Mouth.
 92% of people seek a rec from friends whenthey make a purchase
 - 9x More.
 Your friends are 9x more likely to make a purchase that you recommend.
 Save $ + Make $.
 Use Chums to see which brands your friends us and get paid for making recommendations